-Greenbelt was successful collecting nesting and productivity data on all known Osprey pairs breeding in northeastern Massachusetts in 2018.
+Greenbelt was successful collecting nesting and productivity data on all known Osprey pairs breeding in northeastern Massachusetts in 2019.
 Citizen scientists acting as volunteer Osprey nest monitors once again played a critical role in the data collection, as over 20 individuals submitted 1000+ detailed accounts of Osprey activity at assigned nests using an online reporting process.
 Greenbelt staff also participated in monitoring.

-The first observations of Osprey in 2018 in northeastern Massachusetts were reported in late March.
+The first observations of Osprey in 2019 in northeastern Massachusetts were reported in late March.
 Soon thereafter, Osprey pairs were visible from East Boston to Salisbury occupying and rebuilding old nests or constructing new nests.
 Most pairs laid eggs in April and were observed incubating through May and into June.
 Some nesting attempts failed in May and others in June, resulting in nest abandonment.
-Great-Horned Owls were confirmed as a nest predator at one nest and suspected at others.
+Great-Horned Owls were confirmed as a nest predator at one nest and suspected at several others.
 Nesting pairs with chicks were observed in many locations in June and the first fledglings were observed in July.
 Most of the resident adult and juvenile Osprey departed northeastern Massachusetts on their southward migration between late August to early October.

-The data from more the online reports submitted by volunteer nest monitors and Greenbelt staff, plus other observations and data, shows that 46 active nests were observed in 2018 (Table 1).
+The data from more than 1000 online reports submitted by volunteer nest monitors and Greenbelt staff, plus other observations and data, shows that 49 active nests were observed in 2019 (Table 1).
 All nest site locations and descriptions are shown on a map accessible via a link at www.ecga.org.
-Nest sites included a wide variety of manmade platforms on poles or tripods, coastal navigational markers, electrical transmission towers or other structures like salt marsh hunting blinds.
-In all, 46 different active nests were observed where Osprey made some type of nest or occupied a nesting structure, including 4 nests on hunting blinds, 1 nest on a hunting camp,
+Nest sites included a wide variety of man-made platforms on poles or tripods, coastal navigational markers, electrical transmission towers or other structures like salt marsh hunting blinds.
+In all, 49 different active nests were observed where Osprey made some type of nest or occupied a nesting structure, including 3 nests on hunting blinds, 1 nest on a hunting camp,

-6 nests on navigational markers, 1 nest on a decommissioned navigation buoy moved onto land, 1 nest on an old woodstove set on the saltmarsh that washed out of a hunting camp, 5 nests on electrical transmission poles or towers, 28 nests on man-made nest platforms and 1 nest in a dead white pine tree.
+7 nests on navigational markers, 1 nest on a light tower, 4 nests on electrical transmission poles or towers, 32 nests on man-made nest platforms and 1 nest in a dead white pine tree.

-Table 1 shows the fate of the 46 nests observed in 2018.
-Based on all the available information, it is known that 41 pairs of Osprey produced nests with eggs in 2018, while 5 "housekeeping" pairs were also observed.
+Table 1 shows the fate of the 49 nests observed in 2019.
+Based on all the available information, it is known that 26 pairs of Osprey produced nests with eggs in 2019, while 6 "housekeeping" pairs were also observed.
 The housekeeping pairs were observed either building nests or occupying a nest platform for an extended period of time without ever laying eggs.

 Table 1.
-Distribution and status of Osprey nests and breeding pairs in the region from East Boston to the New Hampshire border by town in 2018.
+Distribution and status of Osprey nests and breeding pairs in the region from East Boston to the New Hampshire border by town in 2019.

-Town/City # Active # Active # House # Nests # Nests # Nests with # Fledglings
+Town/City # Active # Active # House # Nests # Nests # Nests #

-Nests Pairs with keeping Hatching not Unknown Observed
+Nests Pairs Keeping Hatching not with Fledglings

-Observed Eggs Pairs with Eggs Hatching Fate (# banded)
+Observed with Pairs with Eggs Hatching Unknown Observed

-No Eggs Eggs ,
+Eggs No Eggs Eggs Fate (# banded)

-East Boston 1 1 0 1 0 0 2
+East Boston 2 2 0 1 1 0 3

-Revere 2 2 0 2 0 0 5 (2)
+Revere 2 2 0 2 0 0 4

-Saugus 3 3 0 3 0 0 7
+Saugus 3 3 0 2 1 0 4

-Lynn 3 3 0 3 0 0 5 (3)
+Lynn 3 3 0 3 0 0 6

-Marblehead 2 2 0 2 0 0 4
+Marblehead 2 2 0 2 0 0 7

-Salem 2 2 0 2 0 0 6
+Salem 2 2 0 2 0 0 5

 Beverly 1 0 1 0 0 0 0

 Manchester 1 1 0 1 0 0 2

-Gloucester 4 2 2 1 1 0 2
+Gloucester 4 3 1 2 1 0 3 (3)

-Essex 6 5 1 2 2 1 6 (6)
+Essex 5 4 1 1 3 0 1(1)

-Ipswich 8 8 0 7 1 0 18 (11)
+Ipswich 9 9 0 6 3 0 15 (13)

 Rowley 3 3 0 0 3 0 0

-Boxford 1 1 0 1 0 0 0
+Boxford 1 1 0 1 0 0 3

-Newbury 4 4 0 2 0 0 1
+Newbury 5 4 1 0 4 0 0

-Newburyport 1 1 0 1 0 0 1(1)
+Newburyport 1 1 0 1 0 0 2 (2)

-Salisbury 4 3 1 3 2 0 3
+Salisbury 5 3 2 2 1 0 4 (3)

-Totals 46 41 5 31 9 1 62 (23)
+Totals 49 43 6 26 17 0 59 (22)